3rd ACM SIGSPATIAL International Workshop on Searching and Mining Large Collections of Geospatial Data

 Vijay Jaisankar and Jaya Sreevalsan-Nair

-11:10-11:30 : Machine Learning Model Specification for Cataloging Spatio-TemporalModels
+11:10-11:30 : Machine Learning Model Specification for Cataloging Spatio-TemporalModels (Demo Paper)

 Francis Charette-Migneault, Ryan Avery, Brian Pondi, Joses Omojola, Simone Vaccari,Parham Membari, Devis Peressutti, Jia Yu and Jed Sundwall